zhefan/ObjectFlow/README.md

 * Download the CNN model for feature extraction at https://dl.dropboxusercontent.com/u/73240677/CVPR16/pascal_segmentation.zip, then unzip the model folder under the **caffe-cedn-dev/examples** folder.

 * Install included libraries in the **External** folder if needed (pre-compiled codes are already included).
+* Install cuda-7.5 (do not overwrite /usr/local/cuda directory), link libldof_gpu.so in External/sundaramECCV2010 folder to /usr/local/cuda-7.5/lib64
+* export LD_LIBRARY_PATH of cuda-7.5 in bashrc

 ## Usage
 * Put your video data in the **Videos** folder (see examples in this folder).